BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 which is called **auxiliary funcion**, is defined in the context of the ratio $\frac{S(u + x g(u))}{S(u)}$ and is chosen in such a way that $\frac{S(u + x g(u))}{S(u)} \xrightarrow{u \to x_F} e^{-x}$.

 However, turns out that it is not uniquely defined.
-We can make use of other definitions of $g(x)$ and convergence to Gumbel EVD would still hold.
+We can come up with other definitions of $g(x)$ and convergence to Gumbel EVD would still hold.

 To motivate other choices of auxiliary function let us discuss the interpretation of this ratio of survival functions.